 This news could not come at a worse time, as ransomware attacks have become a seriously pressing issue, particularly for small businesses.
 82% of ransomware attacks target smaller businesses due to the general lack of security measures in place.

-Even worse, the cybersecurity field is already decidedly short-staffed.
+These stats are just a couple of the many worrying ransomware statistics in a cybersecurity field that is already decidedly short-staffed.
 74% of organizations state that a lack of cybersecurity skills have negatively impacted their organization, and only 9% of millennials have reportedly expressed interested in the industry.